Book: Return of the God Hypothesis2021 May 19

 This is a question about the source of information - the information that is used to make the engines of living cells.
 The first living cell required a vast complete set of this information at the very beginning.
 Everything we know about chemistry, physics and probabilities tells us that natural processes work against producing this information.
 The situation is not just about an undiscovered natural mechanism that produces information; the situation instead is overwhelming certainty from many perspectives that this information is naturalistically impossible in this universe.

-However, we know from uniform and repeated experience that intelligence is a source for this kind of information, and it is the only known source.
+However, we know from uniform and repeated experience that intelligence is a source for this kind of information; it also is the only known source.

 For the universe problem the multiverse has been suggested as a solution, but it is not a solution because it only delays the reckoning of the naturalistic cause.

-Let us explore the mathematical origin approach for a bit: In the weird world of quantum theory, all possibilities exist at varying levels of possibilities.
+In the weird world of quantum theory, all possibilities exist at varying levels of possibilities.
 This is described by a formula called a wave function.
-All possibilities exist until an observation is made, and in that moment the wave function collapses into the one observed state.
+All possibilities exist until an observation is made, and then the wave function collapses into a single state.

-In addition, theorists have proposed equations that describe all the possible universes.
-Since those equations exist, they then propose that all the conceivable universes must also exist.
-They suggest this solves the problem of our universe existing and the problem of fine-tuning of our universe (because all possibilities will occur).
+Similarly, theorists have proposed equations that describe all the possible universes.
+Since those equations exist, it is proposed that all the conceivable universes must also exist.
+This is suggested to solve the problem of our universe existing and the problem of fine-tuning of our universe (because all possibilities will occur).

-However, this also means that we are infinitely most likely (literally so) to exist in a non-rational and unpredictable universe.
-It also means we cannot trust our senses, and we cannot expect that our world has laws.
-This naturalistic solution completely undermines the believability and reliability of science.
-In an effort to avoid a hypothesis with a single rational and predictable god, naturalistic theorists have instead created a model where irrationality and unpredictability are expected.
-They have massively violated Ockham’s razor and undercut their own enterprise.
+However, this also would mean that we are infinitely most likely (literally so) to exist in a non-rational and unpredictable universe.
+In such a case we could not trust our senses, and we could not expect that our world has laws.
+This naturalistic solution thus completely undermines the believability and reliability of science.
+In an effort to avoid a hypothesis with a single rational god, naturalistic theorists have instead created a model where irrationality and unpredictability are expected.
+They have massively violated Ockham’s razor (by creating infinite world entities) and undercut their own enterprise.

 For a time, thinkers seemed to have explained away the god hypothesis.
-However, recent discoveries have shown those arguments to have been entirely inadequate.
+Recent discoveries, however, have shown those arguments to have been entirely inadequate.
 The god hypothesis is now more than ever the best explanation for our existence and for life.